 I-9 completion requirements change

 On March 19, 2020 the Department of Homeland Security (DHS) relaxed rules regarding the physical presence requirements associated with Employment Eligibility Verification (Form I-9).
-This exception is in place until either August 31, 2021, or normal University operations resume under the phased reopening proclamation, or the termination of the national emergency, whichever comes first.
+This exception is in place until normal University operations resume on September 13, 2021.

 When remote review is allowed

-I-9 coordinators may inspect Section 2 identity and employment authorization documents remotely when new hires are not expected to physically come into the workplace because it is operating remotely due to COVID-19 precautions.
-It is not allowed if a new employee is required to physically come into the workplace and their duties must be performed onsite.
-In that case, identity and employment authorization documents must be inspected in-person.
+Until September 13, 2021, I-9 coordinators may inspect Section 2 identity and employment authorization documents remotely over video (e.g., Zoom or Teams meeting) when new hires are not expected to physically come into the workplace because it is operating remotely due to COVID-19 precautions.

-When inspecting Section 2 documents remotely (e.g., over video link, fax or email, etc.), I-9 coordinators must:
+When inspecting Section 2 documents remotely, I-9 coordinators must:

-- Obtain, inspect, and retain copies of the documents, within three business days for purposes of completing Section 2.
-Screenshots, scanned images, or other forms of remotely reviewed documents may be attached during the I-9 form completion process.
+- Inspect documents within three business days for purposes of completing Section 2 by viewing documents over video.
 If the employee’s WA State driver license expired on or after March 1, 2020, refer to additional guidance under the driver license renewal date extension section below.

 - Upon inspection, check the box under “Document presented is a receipt”